Exploring national parks and working in a wildlife conservation project

-We visit Costa Rica during the dry season (Dec – April) and can expect an average temperature of 29°C. Rain is unlikely, however, it will be humid.
+We visit Costa Rica during the dry season (Dec – April) and can expect temperatures to range between 0°C on the mountain top at sunrise to 37°C in the jungle at noon.
+Rain is unlikely.

 Costa Rica has a strong Spanish influence with a few areas that have a more noticeable Jamaican or indigenous culture.
 70% of the population identify themselves as Roman Catholics.

 Level of difficulty

 The treks are not technical.
 However, the walking days are long and Cerro Chirripó involves a significant amount of ascent (2.6 km up to 3820m).
 Therefore, a good level of fitness is essential.

 Throughout this adventure, we’ll stay in shared rooms.
 In Chirripo and Corcovado National parks, these will be dormitory-style with bunk beds.
 Sleeping space throughout the trip will be shared – from two to four people per room.

 The cost of this trip is £2750.
 This includes all food, drinking water, transport and accommodation for 12 days.

 Other drinks (alcoholic or otherwise) are not included.